funnel20/svn-synology/elleflorio.md

 DSM 6.2.4-25556 Update 7 is shipped with version 1.14.0 from May 2020 as can be seen when entering `svn --version` in the SSH Terminal.
 Based on this I have decided to install the more up-to-date ["garethflowers"](./README.md) image.

-# Setup SVN repositories

-This is similarly as described for the ["garethflowers"](./README.md#Setup-SVN-repositories) image.

 # Issues